Thershna/ticket-booking-system/README.md

 https://ticket-booking-system-dwny.onrender.com/api/health

-A successful response confirms that the deployed backend API is running and connected to the database.
+A successful response confirms that the deployed backend API is running.

 ---

-## 🎯 Project Objectives
+# 🎯 Project Objectives

 The main objectives of this project are: